ifurusato/rp2040-i2c-slave/README.md

 ![ItsyBitsy RP2040 on the MR01](./img/ItsyBitsyRP2040.jpg)

-This provides a simple implementation for using an RP2040-based MCU as an I2C slave with a Raspberry Pi I2C master.
+This provides a simple implementation for using an RP2040-based MCU as an I2C slave with a Raspberry Pi I2C master, sending a one-way message of up to 32 ASCII characters to the slave from the master, returning a single byte as status.
+There is currently no facility for returning longer messages, though anyone wishing to contribute code to provide that feature is most welcome to do so.

 It is easily modified to work with any RP2040 but has been developed and targeted for the Adafruit ItsyBitsy RP2040 with its NeoPixel as a status indicator.

 The implementation uses Python (CPython) on the Raspberry Pi and MicroPython on the RP2040.
 It communicates over I2C address 0x44, though this is easily